RetroVioletRed/SillyTavern-PicturePrompt/README.md

 - **Per-image on/off toggle** — individually enable or disable which extra images get injected, without deleting them
 - **System prompt injection** — injects into the system message on every response
 - **Custom labels** — describe each image to your model however fits your scene
+- **Token estimation** — the extension estimates how many tokens will be used with your current settings automatically

 ## Requirements